yashbg/payroll-management-system/README.md

 ### To create an Admin

-Send a post request to http://localhost:3003/api/adminSignup with json body containing "email", "password", "username".
+Send a post request to http://localhost:3003/api/adminSignup with `x-www-form-urlencoded` type body containing `email`, `password` and `username`.
 This can be done using postman or any other tools.

 ### To create an Organisation

-Send a post request to http://localhost:3003/api/addOrganisation with json body containing org_name, email, location, contact_number, paid_leave_limit, encashed_leave_limit.
-This can be done using postman or any other tools.
+Send a post request to http://localhost:3003/api/addOrganisation with `x-www-form-urlencoded` type body containing `org_name`, `email`, `location`, `contact_number`, `paid_leave_limit` and `encashed_leave_limit` using Postman.

+Note: Use the same email as that of the admin.

 ## Running the application